 Claremont Village.
-“Discover the charm, explore the change.”
 A European-styled village spanning 12 city blocks with more than 150 unique restaurants, shops, bakeries, day spas, art galleries, entertainment venues, hotels, lounges and more.
 Walking these streets will immediately make you feel you’re no longer in Southern California.

 Local dining.
 American, Afghan, Argentinean, French, Greek, Italian, Japanese, Lebanese, Mediterranean, Mexican, Persian, Thai and more.
-There are more than 80 eateries to sample in Claremont, most with local operators, and some with regionally renowned chefs and owners, including Stephen Rudicel (The Press Restaurant), Jose Ruiz (Tutti Mangia) and John Solana (The Back Abbey, Union on Yale).
+There are more than 70 eateries to sample in Claremont, most with local operators, and some with regionally renowned chefs and owners.
 The variety and abundance makes this a weekend trip you want to make several times a year.

-College Heights Lemon Packing House.
-Originally built in 1909, the Packing House has been recently renovated to include shops, galleries, dining and night clubs.
-Home to Flappers Comedy Club, it also features vintage clothing stores, a cooking academy, and a nationally famous bookstore, Thoreau’s Bookshop, that provides donated books to inmates.
+Claremont Packing House.
+Originally built in 1922, the Packing House was renovated in 2007 to include shops, galleries, dining and night clubs.
+Home to Packing House Wines, Eureka!, The Whisper House, Gus’s BBQ and other eateries, it also features vintage clothing stores, a cooking academy, and a nationally famous bookstore, Thoreau’s Bookshop, that provides donated books to inmates.

 A boutiquing paradise.
 Claremont is the home to dozens of locally owned boutiques featuring hand-selected merchandise, chic fashions, kitschy collectibles and antiques, gifts from unique corners of the world, and Fair Trade-sourced materials.
-Children’s clothing shop Tattle Tails, the tea boutique Bamboo Tea House, and upcycled finds at Heirloom and The Green Gypsies are among dozens of unique gift stores and merchants that give Claremont its unique vibe.
 The Packing House and Old School House also feature additional galleries and artisan shops.

 Local baked goods and sweets.
-From sweets at the Some Crust Bakery and morning treats at the Last Drop Café to bagels made fresh all day long at 42nd Street Bagel Café, Claremont Village is a Sweet Tooth’s delight.
-Local chocolatier Kline’s candy shop is filled with hand-dipped treats, and creamery Bert and Rocky’s features more than 31 unique, homemade ice cream and sherbet flavors.
+From sweets at the Some Crust Bakery and morning treats at Creme Bakery to bagels made fresh all day long at 42nd Street Bagel Café, Claremont Village is a foodie’s delight.
+Local chocolatier A. Kline’s candy shop is filled with hand-dipped treats, and creamery Bert and Rocky’s features more than 31 unique, homemade ice cream and sherbet flavors, and handmade caramel apples.

 Pubs and grub.
 Befitting a college town, Claremont features several unique pubs that feature good food, live music and televised sports.
 The Lounge at Casa 425 features small plates and a signature margarita.
-And from the Back Abbey’s “Best in L.A.” pub burgers and dark ales to Walter’s “secret bar” and the nightly live bands that play The Press Restaurant’s stage, Claremont has a after-dark scene that’s all its own.
+And from the Back Abbey’s “Best in L.A.” pub burgers and dark ales to Walter’s “secret bar,” Claremont has a after-dark scene that’s all its own.

 Dinner Theater and Historic Route 66.
 The Foothill Blvd. corridor includes the DoubleTree by Hilton Hotel Claremont and the Candlelight Pavilion dinner theater that is housed within the gymnasium of the Old School House, Claremont’s original 1911 school building.
 DoubleTree’s popular dueling piano bar, Piano Piano, comes alive nightly with acts straight from the Las Vegas Strip.

 Public Plaza Village Square.
-Newly built in 2007, the Village Square is surrounded by shops, restaurants and the boutique hotel and lounge Hotel Casa 425, and is home to the Laemmle 5 Claremont A modern public art fountain meanders through the square, providing both soothing water sounds as well as space for outdoor picnicking and music.
+Also in the Claremont Village, the Village Square is surrounded by shops, restaurants and the boutique hotel and lounge Hotel Casa 425, and is home to the Laemmle 5 Claremont A modern public art fountain meanders through the square, providing both soothing water sounds as well as space for outdoor picnicking and music.

 The great outdoors.
 In Claremont’s backyard are hikes at Claremont Hills Wilderness Park, skiing at Mount Baldy, and other adventures in the majestic San Gabriel Mountains.